SamMatt87/SamMatt87.github.io/Lego_sets.md

 layout: default
 title: Lego sets classification
 permalink: /lego_sets_classification
-description: "Using the rebrickable API to classify lego sets"
+description: "Using the rebrickable API to classify Lego sets"
 ---

 # Lego Sets Classificaiton
 ## Background

 One of my hobbies is building Lego models.
-The website www.rebrickable.com has a database of lego sets as well as a marketplace for people to by and sell sets with others.
-They also have a number of  APIs to interact with this database which I will be using for this project.
-Due to rate limitations, it will take too long to collect sufficient data for every Lego set that has ever existed so I will be limiting this project to the "Star Wars" themed sets which will be celebrating their 25th aniversary in 2024.
+The website www.rebrickable.com has a database of Lego sets as well as a marketplace for people to buy and sell sets with others.
+They also have several  APIs to interact with this database which I will be using for this project.
+Due to rate limitations, it will take too long to collect sufficient data for every Lego set that has ever existed so I will be limiting this project to the "Star Wars" themed sets which will be celebrating their 25th anniversary in 2024.
 This theme currently has 168 sets and is targeted towards both children and adults so should be useful for this project.

 ## API Interaction